pwarren/pwarren.github.io/radio/_posts/2014-10-12-VK7-Inaugural-Activation.md

 tags:  amateur radio SOTA
 ---

-I've just got back from 2 weeks in Tassie, mostly to visit my Grandmother, and to celebrate her 90th birthday, which we did in some style at Stillwater in Launcenston!
+I've just got back from 2 weeks in Tassie, mostly to visit my Grandmother, and to celebrate her 90th birthday, which we did in some style at Stillwater in Launceston!
 {% fancybox right larger /images/2014-10-01-carpark.jpg "Car parked, ready for the summit!" %}

 Before getting to Launnie, I'd planned to stay at Bicheno for a few days.
 This happened to co-incide with the start of the VK7 SOTA association, so I conferred with Justin, VK7TW, the SOTA manager for VK7, confirmed the starting dates, and the list of SOTA summits that would be available.
 VK7 is fairly mountanous, and ended up with 695 peaks that are available for SOTA!